samidalouche/alberta-hiking-resources/app/content/3.hike-organizers/sami.md

 ## What to expect on Sami's hikes

 In brief, a typical Summer Sami hike on a nice, hot, sunny day, looks like the following:
-- **Early start**: 7am for a regular day at the trailhead, and often **earlier for longer hikes** to give plenty of time for breaks without rushing.
+- **Early start**: 5am for a regular day at the trailhead, and sometimes **earlier for special hikes** to give plenty of time for breaks without rushing.
-  Spring and Fall hikes may not start as early, as the temperature/weather isn't conducive to stopping all the time for pictures and taking extended breaks.
+  Spring and Fall hikes often start at 7am instead, as the temperature/weather isn't conducive to stopping all the time for pictures and taking extended breaks.
 - **Start on time**: To be respectful of everyone who shows up on time, we start the hike at the time that is advertised.
   Keep in mind that the meeting time is always 15 minutes before the start.
 So if you are 5 minutes late, you are not 5 minutes late,